davidsonlima/guidelines/ThingWorx/certificationWiki.md

     - Subscription to a User-defined Event of an Entity
   - When the Event is triggered, perform the Subscription’s script implementation with the data sent from the Event
     - An Entity can subscribe to its own Event, or to that of another Entity

+### Thing Shape

+Base definition component.
+Top of inheritance structure.
+Should have unique behaviours.
+From the perspective of OO programming, a Thing Shape can be seen as an `Abstract Class`.
+Example: `Vehicule` and `Refigerated Machine`

+### Thing Template

+Used to model a set of similar objects.
+Can implement multiple Thing Shapes and one Thing Template.
+From the perspective of OO programming, a Thing Shape can be seen as a `Class`.
+Example: `Car`, `Truck`, `Normal Truck`, `Refrigerated Truck` and `Refigerated Machine`

+### Thing

+A specific instance of an object or system.
+Can implement one Thing Template and multiple Thing Shapes.
+From the perspective OO of programming, a Thing Shape can be seen as an `Object` (instance of a Class). `Car1`, `Car2`, `NT1`, `NT2`, `RT1`, `VM1`, `VM2`

 ## Identify the following: (Exam Coverage 5%)
 * ThingWorx connectivity technologies